-Given the great opportunity for communication compression, we investigate whether existing Error-Compensated gradient compression strategy can be applied to \textbf{Adam}, an important optimization algorithm for large model distributed training.
-We implement a basic compression strategy for \textbf{Adam} based on the compression-based \textbf{SGD} approach~\citep{martinmemory}, where we perform error-compensated 1-bit compression over the gradient, and update both the momentum and variance based on the compressed gradient.
-We compare the BERT-Large pre-training (sequence 128) training loss when using vanilla \textbf{Adam} and \textbf{Adam} with our basic compression strategy in Figure~\ref{fig:moti_loss}.
+Given the great opportunity for communication compression, we investigate whether existing error-compensated gradient compression strategy can be applied to {Adam}, an important optimization algorithm for large model distributed training.
+We implement a basic compression strategy for {Adam} based on the compression-based {SGD} approach~\citep{martinmemory}, where we perform error-compensated 1-bit compression over the gradient, and update both the momentum and variance based on the compressed gradient.
+We compare the BERT-Large pre-training (sequence length 128) training loss when using vanilla {Adam} and {Adam} with our basic compression strategy in Figure~\ref{fig:moti_loss}.

 Results show that basic compression based on existing work greatly affects the convergence speed for Adam.
-The main reason is that \textbf{Adam} is non-linearly dependent to the gradients (see Section~\ref{intuition:why_adam_fails} for more details).
-This motivates us to look for new compression strategy that overcomes the non-linear gradient dependency challenge, and at the same time achieves the same convergence speed as \textbf{Adam}.
+The main reason is that {Adam} is non-linearly dependent to the gradients (see Section~\ref{intuition:why_adam_fails} for more details).
+This motivates us to look for novel compression strategy that can overcome the non-linear gradient dependency challenge, and also achieve the same convergence speed as {Adam}.

-\subsection{\textbf{Adam}'s variance becomes stable during training}
+\subsection{{Adam}'s variance becomes stable during training}

-Unlike \textbf{SGD}, which directly uses the gradient $\g$ to update the model $\x$, \textbf{Adam} uses two auxiliary variables $\m$ and $\v$ for the update.
-The mathematical updating rule of original \textbf{Adam} can be summarized as:
+Unlike {SGD}, which directly uses the gradient $\g$ to update the model $\x$, {Adam} uses two auxiliary variables $\m$ and $\v$ for the update.
+The mathematical updating rule of original {Adam} can be summarized as:

 Here $\x_t$ is the model at $t$-iteration, $\g_t = \nabla F(\x_t;\bzeta_t)$ is the stochastic gradient, $\gamma$ is the learning rate, $\eta$ usually is a very small constant, $\beta_1$ and $\beta_2$ are decaying factor that controls the speed of forgetting history information.
-Notice here we disable the bias correction term in the original \textbf{Adam}, which is consistent with exact optimizer for training BERT \citep{bert}.
+Notice that we disable the bias correction term in the original {Adam}, which is consistent with exact optimizer for training BERT \citep{bert}.

 Here we refer $\m_t$ as the momentum term and $\v_t$ as the variance term.
-Notice that when $\v_t$ is changed into a constant $\v$, then \textbf{Adam} becomes equivalent to \textbf{Momentum SGD} under a coordinate-dependent learning rate $\frac{\gamma}{\sqrt{\v} + \eta}$.
+Notice that when $\v_t$ is changed into a constant $\v$, then {Adam} becomes equivalent to {Momentum SGD} under a coordinate-dependent learning rate $\frac{\gamma}{\sqrt{\v} + \eta}$.